 CS MEDICA strives towards granting patent acceptance on all present and future treatment products.
 All CS MEDICA’s treatment products (topical and oral products) as of today are patented in accordance with PCT (Patent Cooperation Treaty) covering 153 nations across the globe.
 The Company currently has seven proceeding patents that are filed and pending.
 The patents pending are summarized below.

-In the scenario where the patents above are granted, the Company will have a total of eleven patented products, including: the Psoriasis gel and the Psoriasis food supplement, the Arthritis gel and the Arthritis supplement, the Anti-hair loss serum and the Anti-hair loss supplement, the Wound gel, the Protective nasal gel, the Sleep nasal spray, and the Pain patch.
-Immune booster supplements will be included in the patent update for the Protective Intranasal gel.
+In the scenario where the patents above are granted, the Company will have a total of eleven patented products, including: the Psoriasis gel and the Psoriasis food supplement, the Arthritis gel and the Arthritis supplement, the Anti-hair loss serum and the Anti-hair loss supplement, the Wound gel, the Protective nasal gel, the Nasal Spray Night, and the Pain patch.
+Immune booster supplements will be included in the patent update for the Protective nasal gel.

 The patents are intended to strengthen the protection of the Company’s products.
 If granted, the patents will protect the technology to 2039 (patent filed in 2019) and 2041 (patents filed in 2021).
 The timelines state that before August 2025 for Arthritis and Psoriasis gel and 2027 for the last products, a national process should be in place, meaning the Company needs to determine in which countries and/or regions CS MEDICA intend to file the patent including all formalities.
 It is the current strategy to extend this protection worldwide, such as in the US, China, Europe, and the rest of the world.